With growing digital threats, career prospectes in cyber security have never been better.

 How to Break Into the Field

-Breaking into the field of cybersecurity may seem daunting, but it's entirely achievable with the right approach.
-There's a clear emphasis on university education as a gateway into this dynamic industry.
+Breaking into the field may seem daunting, but is achievable with the right approach.
+There's a clear emphasis on university education as a gateway into cybersecurity.
 With an essentially zero percent unemployment rate among cybersecurity experts, a degree doesn't just provide knowledge—it opens doors to abundant job opportunities.

-If you haven't studied at university before, a good place to start is with a bachelor's degree in cyber security, computer science, or information technology.
+If you haven't studied at uni before, start with a bachelor's degree in cyber security, computer science, or information technology.
 These programs introduce foundational concepts, strategies, and tools of the trade.
-Additionally, they often allow students to specialise in areas such as network engineering, digital forensics, or cybersecurity analytics.
+Additionally, you can specialise in areas such as network engineering, digital forensics, or cybersecurity analytics.

 Success requires a blend of technical proficiency and soft skills.
-While knowledge of systems and threat mitigation is essential, abilities like communication, teamwork, and problem-solving are also pivotal.
-Bridging the gap between technical complexities and layman understanding is especially valuable.
+Knowing systems and threat mitigation is essential.
+But abilities like communication, teamwork, and problem-solving are valuable too.
+Strive to bridge the gap between technical complexities and layman understanding in your work.